-Join Brad Batesole for an in-depth discussion in this video SEO goals, part of Learning SEO Tools.
+Join Brad Batesole for an in-depth discussion in this video SEO goals, part of Marketing Tools: SEO (2017).

 - [Instructor] Search engine optimization is all about impacting how visible your website is in a search engine's organic results.
 You'll be making changes to your site's technical setup as well as the content on the page in an effort to improve rank.
 You'll also explore off-site factors such as sites that link to yours, and how they've chosen to structure those links.
 If you're just getting your feet wet with SEO, I'm going to take a minute to explore the process from a high-level overview.
 If you're familiar with what SEO is, well feel free to skip this movie, and dive right into the overview on the tools we'll be looking at.